 When someone tours your yard, they’re likely assessing projects they’ll need to tackle once they buy the home and if there are too many projects, they may decide to pass.
 While some of these projects will be hidden in other seasons, they’re on full display during the summer months.
 Meaning, if you are selling this season, check off as many projects as you can – from clearing deadfall to patching the lawn.

-Indeed, lawn repair has the highest return on investment (ROI) of any yard care project, and does wonders for your curb appeal.
+Indeed, lawn repair has the highest return on investment (ROI) of any yard care project, and will do wonders for your curb appeal.

 And while you’re at it – don’t forget to clean out the toolshed!
 Nothing is worse than needing to sweep out and de-cobweb a toolshed before you can move in any of your tools and appliances.